Guide · For sellers

 Edmonton's market peaks in spring.
 Listing in March–April catches the largest buyer pool.
 That said, winter listings face less competition — serious buyers in January are motivated.

-Current inventory is 6,210 active listings.
-Your competition level depends on your specific area and property type.
+Your competition level depends on active inventory in your specific area and property type — current counts are on our Market page.

 Preparation Checklist